Shopify Image Optimization in 9 Steps

 Yes, partly.
 Shopify compresses and resizes images as well as determines the best possible file format when serving it.
 For example, if the reader’s browser supports the new-gen WebP image format, Shopify will prioritize it.
 However, a lot of image optimization success, especially for SEO, depends on the store administrator.

 The optimal image file size for Shopify product images is 2048 x 2048 px.
-They should be square (1:1 aspect ratio) and no bigger than 3 MB in size.
+They should be square (1:1 aspect ratio) and are recommended to be 300KB or smaller.
 This ensures your images look high quality and don’t negatively affect website load speed.